Brazil–France relations: Military cooperation

 Defence cooperation has undergone major developments in recent years.
 On July 15, 2005, Brazil and France signed several military cooperation agreements in areas such as aviation and advanced military technologies.
 On 2008, the two countries entered a Status of Forces Agreement.
 On 23 December 2008, Brazil and France established a formal strategic alliance.

 Brazil and France signed a major defense pact on December 24, 2008.
 At the occasion, the Brazilian government purchased 50 EC-725 Super Cougar helicopters, a nuclear submarine, and four Scorpène-class submarines from the French government worth an estimated $12 billion.
 Brazilian President Luiz Inácio Lula da Silva and French President Nicolas Sarkozy signed an accord approving the sale in Rio de Janeiro.
 All these contracts come with significant technology transfer and offer considerable participation prospects for the Brazilian industry.
 The helicopters will be built locally by the Brazilian firm Helibras in partnership with Eurocopter.
 The four conventional Scorpènes will also be built locally, in a new shipyard being built by Odebrecht and DCNS in Itaguaí, state of Rio de Janeiro.

 In September 2009, the two countries announced a joint venture between Agrale and Renault Trucks to produce military transport vehicles.

-In late 2019, it was reported that the Brazilian military viewed France as its biggest potential threat due to disputes over the Amazon rainforest.
+In late 2019, it was reported that, under then-president Jair Bolsonaro, the Brazilian military viewed France as its biggest potential threat due to disputes over the Amazon rainforest.

 Transportation

-There are direct flights between Brazil and France with the following airlines: Air France and LATAM Brasil.
+There are direct flights between Brazil and France with the following airlines: Air France, LATAM Brasil and Azul.
+A road connects the French city of Cayenne to Macapá in Brazil, via. a bridge over the Oyapock River, which is known as the N2 in French Guiana, and BR-156 in Brazil.